lavatech321/ParaBank_selenium_automation/README.md

 * Register a New Account: Automate the user registration process by filling out dynamic data (like name, address, and credentials) using data-driven testing from an external source or Cucumber's Scenario Outline.
 This allows testing registration with multiple sets of user data.
 * Log in to the Application: Log in with different sets of credentials to validate both successful and unsuccessful login attempts.
 Use data-driven testing to verify login functionality for multiple users.
-* Create a New Savings Account: Once logged in, automate the creation of a savings account using dynamic inputs for the account type and initial deposit, leveraging data-driven testing to validate different configurations.
+* Create a New Savings Account: Once logged in, automate the creation of a savings account.
-Transfer Amount Between Accounts:
-* Automate the process of transferring funds between accounts by using data-driven testing to validate transfers with different amounts and account combinations.
+* Transfer Amount Between Accounts: Automate the process of transferring funds between accounts.

 ![Automation Demonstration](./parabank.gif)